alobo01/Genetic-Airfoil/src/readme.md

 - **streamlit_app.py**: Streamlit web application for visualizing airfoil shapes.
 - **run_ga.py**: Automates running the GA optimization across multiple angles of attack.
 - **requirements.txt**: Lists all Python dependencies.
+- **airfoilPanel.py**: provide the panels method implemented in Josh the Engineer videos with his plots. **Not necessary** but useful for further research.

 ## Prerequisites